x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/change-um-dial-plan-exchange-2013-help.md

 manager: serdars
 ms.reviewer:
 ms.topic: article
-ms.description: Move a user enabled for Unified Messaging (UM) to a different UM dial plan or change the dial plan associated with the user. ms.assetid: 4a6b6b6f-c61c-44e8-91dd-c5d28835f441 f1.keywords:
+description: Move a user enabled for Unified Messaging (UM) to a different UM dial plan or change the dial plan associated with the user. ms.assetid: 4a6b6b6f-c61c-44e8-91dd-c5d28835f441 f1.keywords:
 - NOCSH